-In most instances you’ll be cutting right before you bake.
+In most instances, you’ll be cutting right before you bake.
 But occasionally you might want to score the dough straight after shaping.
-Scoring at this point can entitle the bread to really open cuts.
-But it might also be necessary if the bread has a lot of fat or sweeteners in it.
-In this case the dough will get very sticky.
-So much so, that it will be impossible to cut after proofing.
+Scoring at this point can entitle the bread to more open cuts but a less prolific oven spring.
+This might be necessary if the bread has a lot of fat or sweeteners in it as the dough can become very sticky and impossible to score after proofing.

 Putting it together

 Now you’ve got your plan for your bread recipe.
 It’s time to give it a go in a trial run!

 Here you’ll give your recipe its first attempt and make adjustments on the fly.
 Need more water, add it.
 Need to shorten the first rise, do it.
 Wish you’d added more yeast, make a note of it!
 Whatever changes you make, or wish you’d made, remember to write down what you do and adjust the recipe for next time.

 After the bread has been baked and cooled, cut through it and inspect the properties of the crust and crumb.
 You should also taste it!

 What you are looking for is if the texture is correct, if not, the most likely solution is changing the method.
 If it’s the flavour you are not happy with, look to tweak the baker’s percentage of the ingredients.
 You can also change or add ingredients to the recipe.
 This will have an impact on both texture and flavour.

 Now it’s a case of bake, review, and bake again until you get it right.
 What I would suggest is that you only try to change one or two aspects each time.
 Making several adaptations can be too hard to see the impact and if it doesn’t turn out better it gets tempting to give up.